CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ### The Lord's Prayer, Reporting, Stevens

-Our Father who art in Heaven, hallowed be ty name.
-They kingdom come, they will be done, on Earth as it is in Heaven.
-Give us this day our daily bread and forgive us our trespasses, as we forgive them who trespass against us and dead us not into temptation but deliver us from evil, for thine is the kingdom, the power and the glory, for ever and ever, Amen.
+Our Father who art in Heaven, hallowed be Thy name.
+Thy kingdom come, thy will be done, on Earth as it is in Heaven.
+Give us this day our daily bread and forgive us our trespasses, as we forgive them who trespass against us and lead us not into temptation but deliver us from evil, for Thine is the kingdom, the power and the glory, for ever and ever, Amen.

 ![alt text](assets/teach-2-cropped/t214.jpg){: .def}
 ![alt text](assets/teach-2-cropped/t215.jpg){: .def}